Dash Sylvereye: A WebGL-powered Library for Dashboard-driven Visualization of Large Street Networks: Dash Sylvereye design

 \subsection{Requirements}

-We aim to provide a flexible and accessible tool that can generate responsive visualizations of street networks regardless of their size, and allow for the visualization of the associated multivariate data, all in all without imposing the need for a costly high-end system.
+We aim to provide a flexible and accessible tool that allows for the visualization of large road networks with associated multivariate data on commodity systems.
 This aim involves a series of design requirements: